 So really, just how old was the oldest Greenland shark?
 Well, it's probably best to ask the people who were actually behind the study.

 Julius Nielsen, a biologist at the University of Copenhagen, led a team of researchers who used radiocarbon dating to measure carbon isotopes absorbed by the eye tissue of 28 Greenland sharks that had perished during the Greenland Institute for Natural Resources’ commercial fish-monitoring program.
-Nielsen and her team found that the Greenland shark had a life span of at least 272 years, and that the oldest specimen examined was approximately 400 years old.
+Nielsen and his team found that the Greenland shark had a life span of at least 272 years, and that the oldest specimen examined was approximately 400 years old.
 Nielsen told Live Science that there was some room for error, and so hypothetically a living specimen of Greenland shark could be as old as 512 years:

 The tissue gave them a range for the sharks' ages — they were at least 272 years old, and as much as 512 years old.
 The two biggest sharks — and probably the oldest — were estimated to be 335 and 392 years old, respectively.
 And the midpoint of the range — "the most likely single-year age in the 272- to 512-year range" — was 390 years, Nielsen told Live Science.